Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Experiments

 \section{Experiments}

 We now assess the utility of our proposed PARC method for generating safe trajectory plans near danger.
-We seek to understand the impact of planning model design (Section \ref{exp:planning_model_design}), cooperative vs. adversarial planner-trackers (Section \ref{exp:coop_impact}), and tight approximation of planning model reachable sets (Section \ref{exp:exact_plan_reach_impact}).
-We also assess the utility of learning-based reach-avoid in Sections \ref{exp:planning_model_design} and \ref{exp:coop_impact}.
+We seek to understand the impact of planning model design (Section \ref{exp:planning_model_design}), cooperative vs. adversarial planner-trackers (Section \ref{exp:coop_impact}), tight approximation of planning model reachable sets (Section \ref{exp:exact_plan_reach_impact}), and respecting time-varying tracking error in planning level (Section \ref{exp:time-varying}).
+We also assess the utility of a learning-based reach-avoid method in Section \ref{exp:planning_model_design} and Section \ref{exp:coop_impact}.

-\textbf{Key result:} PARC outperforms other methods in goal reaching, safety, and computation time, but requires careful choice of planning model.

 To ensure fair assessment, we apply PARC to robots from the safe motion planning and control literature: a near-hover quadrotor in 2-D \cite{dawson2022safe} and 3-D \cite{chen2021fastrack}, and a more general quadrotor model in 3-D \cite{kousik2019safe}.
 Implementation details are reported in Appendix \ref{app:experiment}.
-All experiments, and training of learning-based methods, are run on a desktop computer with a 24 core i9 CPU, 32 GB RAM, and an Nvidia RTX 4090 GPU.
+All experiments, and training of learning-based methods, were run on a desktop computer with a 24-core i9 CPU, 32 GB RAM, and an Nvidia RTX 4090 GPU.

+\textbf{Key result:} PARC outperforms other methods in goal reaching and safety in near-danger scenarios but requires careful choice of planning model.
+While it can still guarantee reach-avoid in non-near-danger scenarios, its performance can be worse than existing methods.
+Most experiments are summarized in Table~\ref{table:experiments}.